prestonvanloon/MergeCSV/README.md

 Requirements:

-1) Each CSV file must contain the same ordered column headers
+1) Each CSV file must contain the same ordered column headers.

 2) The first row must be the column header on each CSV file.